 Regardless of how payments are eventually collected, the form payment widget can be used to calculate payment due amounts and create Payment Due activities or interactions.

-If you use the built-in Slate Payments product, payment can be collected right within the form.
+If you use the built-in Slate Payments gateway, payment can be collected right within the form.
 This can streamline the process of collecting an event payment or a deposit, and can allow for payment to be required in order to submit the form.

 Note: The 'allow partial payments' option that can be enabled on a given Slate Payments deposit account cannot be used with a form payment widget.